sagemathinc/cocalc_tutorial/functionality/functionality.md

 The distribution is based on Ubuntu Linux but it is not possible to install software yourself using `apt-get`.

-If you need something installed, contact the SageMathCloud team for [some help](#GettingHelp).
-Anything they install is then available to **all** SageMathCloud projects.
+If you need something installed, contact the CoCalc team for [some help](#GettingHelp).
+Anything they install is then available to **all** CoCalc projects.

 When you start a terminal session called `foo`, a file called `foo.term` is created.
-Its contents are not particularly interesting as they only mean something to the SageMathCloud system.
+Its contents are not particularly interesting as they only mean something to the CoCalc system.
 The file is useful, however, in that it can be used to re-open a terminal session at the same place you previously left off (unless the session ends due to inactivity).

 ## Jupyter Notebooks